top of page

 3 Problems with BMI

-BMI has its PROBLEMS!
+BMI has its Problems!

 While there is limited use for BMI in research, there is no valuable use for BMI in assigning or predicting health.
 Today we take a look at the problems with BMI and how you can improve health outside of the BMI scale.